 When you are ready to use them, take them out of the freezer and rather than thawing (which may affect texture), cook in their frozen state.
 Steaming is a good way to keep the colour and texture.
 Or add them to a stew or other dish.

-Blanching vegetables is the best way to prepare your harvest prior to freezing them.
+Blanching fresh vegetables before freezing is the best way to prepare your harvest prior to freezing them.
 The advantages of blanching outweigh the small investment in time.
 It is not that difficult and takes less time than canning or other preserving methods.
 You and your family can then enjoy the harvest bounty year-round!

 Let me know in the comments if you try blanching for the first time or if you have any additional tips for easier blanching.